 Ben Ezra Synagogue: A Historic Gem in the Heart of Old Cairo

 Tucked away in the winding alleys of Coptic Cairo lies the Ben Ezra Synagogue, an ancient testament to Egypt’s once-thriving Jewish community.
 Revered as the oldest synagogue in Egypt, Ben Ezra holds more than just religious significance—it’s a portal into centuries of faith, culture, and coexistence.
-Positioned near the Hanging Church and The Coptic Museum, this synagogue isn’t only a religious monument but also a critical piece of Cairo’s multicultural heritage.
+Positioned near historic landmarks such as The Hanging Church and The Coptic Museum, this synagogue isn’t only a religious monument but also a critical piece of Cairo’s multicultural heritage.

 Ben Ezra Synagogue has stood for centuries as a silent witness to Egypt’s complex and layered history.
 Though rebuilt in the 19th century, its origins trace back to at least the 9th century, with some traditions suggesting it may be even older.
 It’s most famous for being the site where the priceless Cairo Geniza manuscripts were discovered—one of the most significant finds in Jewish history, revealing details about medieval Jewish, Christian, and Muslim communities.